v-units/concept/WHITEPAPER.md

 ## Pending Tasks

-- Add some graphics explaining better some concepts.
+- Add some graphics to explain better some concepts.

 ## Table of Contents